WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 ## Recommendations & Next Step
 - Gradually shift a larger portion of the age-based ad budget from the 45-49 segment to the 30-34 segment, which has proven to be more cost-effective in driving purchases.
 - Optimize gender targeting by maintaining strong exposure to both male and female audiences, but prioritize males for conversion campaigns or retargeting efforts.
-- Remove the budget for interest segments 7, 8, 19, 24, 25, 30, 63, and 65 under Campaign A, as they generated zero purchases (Approved Conversions).
-Additionally, consider reducing or reallocating ad spend from interest segment 20 in Campaign A, segments 22 and 27 in Campaign B, and segments 22 and 23 in Campaign C due to their low cost-efficiency.
-Redirect these funds to the top-performing segments (101, 29, 16, 15, and 107) to maximize ROI.
+- Remove the budget for interest segments 7, 8, 19, 24, 25, 30, 63, and 65 under Campaign A, as they have generated zero purchases (Approved Conversions).
+Additionally, consider reducing or reallocating ad spend from the less cost-efficient segments—20 under Campaign A, 22 and 27 under Campaign B, and 22 and 23 under Campaign C. Redirect these funds to the top-performing segments (101, 29, 16, 15, and 107) to optimize ROI (return on investment).
 - Conduct further analysis on the customer journey and messaging resonance to understand why males exhibit higher purchase conversion rates and leverage those insights for campaign optimization.
 - Implement ongoing campaign monitoring and optimization based on real-time performance data to continually refine audience targeting and messaging for maximum cost efficiency and return on ad spend.